 The Midwife Center has prioritized making its care more accessible to diverse populations through the programs below, which are made possible by individual and business donations and foundation grants.

-View our 2021 Annual Report (PDF)
+View our 2022 Annual Report (PDF)

 Our goal is to respect individuals and provide them with safe and satisfying care.

-With Woman Fridays attracts individuals of all ages and different experiences, including people who have avoided the healthcare system because of bad experiences in their past.
+Wellness Walk-In Fridays attracts individuals of all ages and different experiences, including people who have avoided the healthcare system because of bad experiences in their past.
 Our goal is to provide care and support, establish a trusting relationship, and help address the client's current and future health care needs.

-Named after the meaning of the word “midwife” (with woman), With Woman Fridays and previously Con Mujeres have served thousands of individuals since 2003.
-In 2016, we saw more than 400 individuals for appointments during the programs.
 The Midwife Center retired the Con Mujeres program, which served Spanish-speaking people once a month during walk-in hours, in order to make all of our services more accessible to people who speak Spanish and other languages.
 We are pleased that with partnerships with interpretation services, clients can be seen any time of the week with any TMC provider.

 The Midwife Center recognizes that not all of the individuals and families who come to our center have insurance or medical assistance.
 With help from individual donations and from funding we receive through Adagio Health, we are able to offer primary gynecological care, prenatal care, and childbirth services to individuals without insurance or who don't qualify for medical assistance.